sr99622/deep_sort_v2/README.md

 The v2model.py script will run the deep_sort test on the MOT16 files.
-The script has been streamlined to reduce the code base, but the underlying functionality should be nearly identical to the original deep_sort program.
+The script has been streamlined to reduce the code base, but the underlying functionality should be identical to the original deep_sort program.

 Model development and training code has been omitted from this repository, it is only concerned with run time functionality.